eyalovadya/cryptovadya-ui/README.md

 ## Setup

 First you need to clone or download the repository.\
-Then, in the project directory run:
+Then, in the project root directory:
-1. `npm install` to get the npm dependencies
+1. Run `npm install` to get the npm dependencies
+2. Create .env file and add the [environment variables](#environment-variables)
-2. `npm start` to run the app in the development mode.
+3. Run `npm start` to run the app in the development mode
-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser (it should open automatically).
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser (it should open automatically) \
-4. The page will reload if you make edits and you will see any lint errors in the console.
+   The page will reload if you make edits and you will see any lint errors in the console.

 ## Main Entities